Government looking at rent rise cap for social housing tenants

 Earlier on Tuesday, US investment bank Goldman Sachs warned that inflation could hit 22 per cent next year if soaring gas prices fail to come down, forecasting a recession to begin in the fourth quarter.

-It follows confirmation that British energy regulator Ofgem that the price cap would rise to more than £3,500 in October, with charities warning millions of households will be plunged into fuel poverty as a result unless the government urgently steps in.
+It follows confirmation from British energy regulator Ofgem that the price cap would rise to more than £3,500 in October, with charities warning millions of households will be plunged into fuel poverty as a result unless the government urgently steps in.

 On Tuesday, Boris Johnson urged Britons to have a sense of “hope and perspective” during tough times and insisted that his successor – either Liz Truss or Rishi Sunak – would provide further support for energy bills.